nader-hotait/nader-hotait.github.io/_pages/about.md

 ## 📈 Freelance Services
 I offer freelance services in the field of data science, with a focus on ESG (Environmental, Social, and Governance) and DEI (Diversity, Equity, and Inclusion) indicators.
 I provide research expertise to companies seeking to measure and assess specific ESG/DEI metrics.
 I do so through various methods such as surveys, interviews, and more.
 As an empirical social scientist, I leverage a strong theoretical foundation and utilize up-to-date operationalizations from the domain of (critical) social studies.
 This unique approach empowers me to deliver a substantial understanding of social data, transcending the boundaries of pure statistics or computer science.

 Moreover, I specialize in constructing data dissemination tools through Shiny Apps and Markdown.
 These tools enable me to create interactive data explorers and reports, offering companies a user-friendly and engaging way to explore and understand their data.
-Should you be interested in my services, feel free to email me at my academic email addresses ([Berlin](mailto:nader.hotait@hu-berlin.de), [Mannheim](mailto:nhotait@mail.uni-mannheim.de)) or simply use my [private email](mailto:nader.htait@gmail.com).
+Should you be interested in my services, feel free to email me at my academic email addresses ([BIM](mailto:nader.hotait@hu-berlin.de), [DeIM](mailto:hotait@dezim-institut.de)) or simply use my [private email](mailto:nader.htait@gmail.com).